ml-for-nlp/vector-biases/README.md

 In the *data/* directory, you will find 20,000 vectors from the much larger set released [here](https://fasttext.cc/docs/en/english-vectors.html) (FastText system).
 Those are 300-dimensional vectors trained on Wikipedia and very large news corpora (16B words).

-You have a small code stub in *explorer.py*, showing you how to load the data and how to perform cosine similarity and nearest neighbours calculations over the semantic space.
-By running the code, you will also be able to explore the vector space.
-E.g.:
+You have a small code stub in *bias.py*, showing you how to load the data and how to perform cosine similarity and nearest neighbours calculations over the semantic space.
+It also implements the idea from [Bolukbasi and colleagues](https://arxiv.org/abs/1607.06520) that a dimension of difference can be computed for a certain protected attribute (e.g. gender), and other terms projected onto it to understand their bias.

-     What would you like to do? (n = nearest neighbours, s=similarity, q=quit) n

-     Enter a word or 'x' to exit nearest neighbours: brilliant ['brilliant', 'superb', 'magnificent', 'splendid', 'wonderful', 'clever', 'fantastic', 'terrific', 'fabulous', 'excellent', 'lovely', 'gorgeous', 'amazing', 'talented', 'spectacular', 'remarkable', 'stunning', 'brilliantly', 'witty', 'bright']

-     Enter a word or 'x' to exit nearest neighbours: x

-     What would you like to do? (n = nearest neighbours, s=similarity, q=quit) s Input two words separated by a space or 'x' to exit similarity: man brilliant SIM man brilliant 0.3745566349657189
-     Input two words separated by a space or 'x' to exit similarity: woman brilliant SIM woman brilliant 0.3121614022495688
-     Input two words separated by a space or 'x' to exit similarity: man superb SIM man superb 0.2622402620944517
-     Input two words separated by a space or 'x' to exit similarity: woman superb SIM woman superb 0.21795562395218646

-(We see here that the adjective *brilliant* and its first nearest neighbour *superb* are more similar to *man* than to *woman* in the space.)

-Your task is to use the code stub to perform some simple investigation of your choice on the data.
-A small example is included in *example-question.py* to get you started.
+## The questions

+Using the code stub at your disposal, try and answer the following questions:

+* Which adjectives are related to brilliance, and do they tend to be more male than female?

+* How would you show the indirect bias investigated by Leslie and colleague using your findings about brilliance adjectives?

+* Try other terms to compute the difference vector.
+Is the specific choice of words important?

+* Which other biases could you investigate using the same technique?
+Give an example.
+~